Vitalicize1/Stock4U/INSTALLATION.md

 **"Port already in use"**
 - Close other applications using ports 8000, 8501, 8080, 8081
-- Or stop Stock4U first: `docker-compose down`
+- Or stop Stock4U first: `docker-compose -f ops/docker-compose.yml down`

 **Dashboard not loading**
 - Check if it's running on http://localhost:8501